-Paying for your child’s education is not like buying them a toy or even a new car.
+Paying for your child’s education is not like buying a toy or a new car.
 It’s a different beast.
-But saving for your child’s college education is a great thing because you’re taking control of your family’s financial future.
-You’re giving your child choices — not only college choices but career and lifestyle choices since you will help them to graduate debt free.
+But saving for your child’s college education helps you take control of your family’s financial future, in much the same way that having an investment portfolio does.

 The bad news is that college costs are expected to double again over the next 10 years.
 The good news?
 You don’t have to save for the full cost.
 Shoot for one-third.

 Why?
-The remaining two-thirds can be filled in by scholarships, financial aid and current income (e.g., your income or your student’s work-study).
-This is a rule of thumb used by financial advisors across the country, and it can also save your sanity by making your savings goal a little more realistic.
+The remaining two-thirds can be filled in by scholarships, financial aid and current income (whether that’s your income or your student’s money from a job or work-study).
+This is a rule of thumb used by financial advisors across the country.
+It can also save your sanity by making your savings goal a little more realistic.

 Say you’re planning for a child who’s 4 years old today.
 Your college savings goal should be $60,400 for a public, in-state college; $95,600 for a public, out-of-state college; and $118,900 for a private college.